hypervel/hypervel.org/docs/docs/http-tests.md

 ### Response Assertions

-Laravel Hyperf provides a variety of custom assertion methods for your [PHPUnit](https://phpunit.de/) feature tests.
+Hypervel provides a variety of custom assertion methods for your [PHPUnit](https://phpunit.de/) feature tests.
 These assertions may be accessed on the response that is returned from the `json`, `get`, `post`, `put`, and `delete` test methods:

 <style>
     .collection-method-list > p {